shoppie70/InstagramGraphApiTokenGenerator/README.md

-# Instagram-Graph-API-Automatic-Token-Acquisition-Tool
-This is a tool to automatically get Instagram Graph API access token 3 and Instagram Business Account ID just by entering App ID, App Secret, access token 1, and Facebook Page name.
 # Instagram Graph API Automatic Token Acquisition Tool

-This is a tool to automatically get Instagram Graph API's tokens.

 ## Description
 This is a tool to automatically get Instagram Graph API access token 3 and Instagram Business Account ID just by entering App ID,App Secret, access token 1, and Facebook Page name.

-I developed it because I found it tedious to generate Instagram Graph API tokens over and over again, and also to learn `Laravel` and `English` personally.
+I developed it because I found it tedious to generate Instagram Graph API tokens over and over again, and also to learn `php` and `English` personally.

 ## URL